FAQs

 At least three weeks ahead of the transition date, one of the administrators will email you about the planned transition date.
 Shortly thereafter, one of your child’s new teachers will contact you to introduce themselves, share classroom-specific information, and solicit information about your child via an updated Developmental History Form and Ages and Stages Questionnaires (ASQ’s).
 You will learn about any new routines and have the opportunity to ask either teacher any questions you might have.
 Together you can discuss ways to make the transition easier for your child.

-On the day before the transition, please drop your child off in the current (younger) classroom.
+On the day before the transition, you will drop your child off in the current (younger) classroom.
 After afternoon snack, one of your child’s current teachers will bring him/her to the new classroom with all personal items including his/her cubby box.
 Your child will be greeted by one of the new teachers; both teachers will assist your child in placing his/her things in the new cubby.
 Your child will be encouraged to stay in the new classroom for the rest of the day.
-Please plan to pick your child up in the new classroom that afternoon (but if s/he chooses to return to the old classroom, we will let you know).
+You will pick your child up in the new classroom that afternoon.

 Transitions most often go smoothly but we are always prepared for challenges.
 You can support your child’s transition by remaining positive about the new classroom and matter-of-fact if your child wants to return to the younger classroom for a short visit.